Jens-Martin Triebel. We Went for Mars and Got Twitter

-The video work We wanted to go to Mars and got Twitter by Jens-Martin Triebel establishes a direct connection between the rising global flow of goods and the dwindling of the polar glaciers.
+The video work We Went for Mars and Got Twitter by Jens-Martin Triebel establishes a direct connection between the rising global flow of goods and the dwindling of the polar glaciers.
 In the context of causal research and in discussions about the obvious climate change this aspect is usually overlooked.
-The gloomy entaglement of scenes from the image film of a globally acting shipping company — Maersk Line – On Board Edith Maersk and sequences from the documentary Chasing Ice which impressively visualises the increasing shrinkage of glaciers, give a breathtaking monumentality to Triebels work.
+The gloomy entaglement of scenes from the image film of a globally acting shipping company Maersk Line – On Board Edith Maersk and sequences from the documentary Chasing Ice which impressively visualises the increasing shrinkage of glaciers, give a breathtaking monumentality to Triebels work.
 Both brutal and sensitive the scenes change uncommented between nature and steel giant.

 Before: SEILAKT I: Mazen Khaddaj